- No comments

 Quantitative easing was tried first by a central bank in Japan to get it out of a period of deflation in the late 1990s.

-From 2008 onwards, it was used by US and European Union because their risk-free short-term nominal interest rates were either at or close to zero.
-In the United States, this interest rate is the funds rate; in the United Kingdom, it is the official bank rate.
+From 2008 onwards, it was used by the US and the European Union because their risk-free short-term nominal interest rates were either at or close to zero.
+In the United States, this interest rate is the fund’s rate; in the United Kingdom, it is the official bank rate.
 In 2008, the Federal Reserve started the first round of quantitative easing (QE1).
 In November 2010, the Fed announced a second round of quantitative easing (QE2), buying $600 billion of Treasury securities by the end of the second quarter of 2011.
-A third round of quantitative easing, “QE3”, was announced in September 2012.
+The third round of quantitative easing, “QE3”, was announced in September 2012.
 The Federal Reserve decided to launch a new $40 billion per month, open-ended bond purchasing program of agency mortgage-backed securities.
 Because of its open-ended nature, QE3 has earned the popular nickname of QE-Infinity.
-In December 2012, The Federal Reserve announced an increase in the amount of open-ended purchases from $40 billion to $85 billion per month.
+In December 2012, The Federal Reserve announced an increase in the number of open-ended purchases from $40 billion to $85 billion per month.

 About The Author

 Asif is a student of Imarticus’ IFAP program.
 The Imarticus IFAP program, one of our finance courses, saw Pratik Biyani talk about Quantitative Easing last week.
 It was extremely well received and we requested one of our students, Asif Masani, to summarise his takeaways.
-When asked about his experinece at Imarticus, Asif responds that he loves Imarticus because, “I really like the innovative learning techniques used at Imarticus like, learning through case studies, movies, discussions etc. Also, I love the various guest lectures which are arranged by the Institute where we can interact and ask questions to the various professionals and gain from their rich industry knowledge and experience.”
+When asked about his experience at Imarticus, Asif responds that he loves Imarticus because, “I really like the innovative learning techniques used at Imarticus like learning through case studies, movies, discussions etc. Also, I love the various guest lectures which are arranged by the Institute where we can interact and ask questions to the various professionals and gain from their rich industry knowledge and experience.”

 He says, “I enjoy travelling, visiting new places which I did all 4 years while working on various outstation audit assignments.
 I love cycling, and I often go for long trips on my bicycle on weekends.
 I enjoy watching movies, especially action, adventure and science fictions.
 Also, I like watching football and cricket.”